aniftyco/awesome-tailwindcss/CONTRIBUTING.md

-# Contributing Guide
+# Contributing guide

-Please be sure to follow the [Tailwind CSS Community Guidelines](https://github.com/tailwindcss/tailwindcss/blob/master/.github/CODE_OF_CONDUCT.md).
 After your pull request, this list must still be [Awesome](https://github.com/sindresorhus/awesome)-elligible.

-## General Guidelines
+## General guidelines

 1. The formats and categories described below must be respected.
 2. The added item must be **awesome**.
+It means, really good and useful.
 If you have doubts about its awesomess, it probably isn't... sorry.
    - > Only has awesome items.
 Awesome lists are curations of the best, not everything. _— [Awesome Guidelines](https://github.com/sindresorhus/awesome/blob/master/pull_request_template.md#requirements-for-your-awesome-list)_
 3. Unless specified otherwise below, an item must be added to the bottom of its emoji group.
-4. [`awesome-lint`](https://github.com/sindresorhus/awesome-lint) must be used before creating a pull request.
-5. Your project must not violate the [Tailwind brand usage guidelines](https://tailwindcss.com/brand#usage).
+4. Your project must not violate the [Tailwind brand usage guidelines](https://tailwindcss.com/brand#usage).

-## Formats, Naming Conventions and Descriptions
+## Formats, naming conventions and descriptions

-- Every item must have the following format: `[Item Name](link) - Description.`.
+- Every item must have the following format: `[Item name](link) - Description.`.
 - If a category has an emoji that applies to a new item, it must be used.
 - Every name and description must be in English.
 - Every mention to Tailwind CSS must use the exact name `Tailwind CSS`, except for plugin/library/product names.